lucidashygirl/nh-xml-from/README.md

 - Clone the repository and compile with the release flag (Necessary on every platform not included in the release page)
 - From crates.io using Cargo: `cargo install nh-xml-from`

-Whichever way you get the program, it is recommended that you put it in your shell's path so that you can run it as a command from anywhere.
 The tool may be available in the future from the AUR.